July 27, 2024 by John Burnham / Samantha Wilson

 There are several types of boat survey, including:

-This tends to be the most basic of the surveys and is a general overview of the value and/or condition of the boat which is required by an insurance company before they will offer coverage for it.
+This tends to be the most basic of the surveys.
+It’s a general overview of the value and/or condition of the boat required by an insurance company before they will offer coverage for the vessel.
 Do you need a boat survey for insurance?
-In most cases for used boats if you want to insure the boat itself (as opposed to getting liability insurance) the answer will be yes.
+In most cases for used boats if you want to insure the boat itself (as opposed to getting liability insurance), the answer will be yes.

 This is similar to the insurance survey.
 Marine mortgage lenders or finance institutions will usually ask for a survey to be completed before signing off on finance to ensure that what is essentially their asset (or partly their asset) is a good one.